MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ]
 ```

-Note that the ID of the text input field is set to `"text"`.
-When the user selects **OK**, the message the Adaptive Card generates will have a _value_ property that has a property named `"text"` which contains the information the user entered in the text input field of the card.
+The ID of the text input field is set to "text".
+When the user selects **OK**, the message the Adaptive Card generates will have a _value_ property that has a property named `text` that contains the information the user entered in the text input field of the card.

 ### [C#](#tab/csharp)